 MYND Sibling pilot (Graeme Dingle Foundation, 2012): This evaluation examined outcomes from a MYND early intervention programme pilot.
-The programme's aim is to improve life outcomes for the siblings of youth offenders and to reduce the likelihood of future offending.
-The MYND Sibling programme aims to provide the siblings' with positive role models and life skills that build resilience, reduce negative behaviour, increase engagement with education and facilitate access to community services and support, and to support caregivers to develop healthy family relationships.
+The aim of the programme is to improve life outcomes for the siblings of youth offenders and to reduce the likelihood of future offending.
+The MYND Sibling programme aims to provide the siblings with positive role models and life skills that build resilience, reduce negative behaviour, increase engagement with education and facilitate access to community services and support, and to support caregivers to develop healthy family relationships.
 The MYND Sibling programme aligns with MSD priorities for Vulnerable Children.

-The MYND Sibling Programme (Graeme Dingle Foundation, 2015-2016): In 2015 and 2016 the programme was delivered consecutively to two groups of six young people (the first programme group from July 2015 to December 2015 and the second programme group from January 2016 to August 2016).
+The Kiwi Tahi Programme (previously MYND Sibling) (Graeme Dingle Foundation, 2015-2016): In 2015 and 2016 the programme was delivered consecutively to two groups of six young people (the first programme group from July 2015 to December 2015 and the second programme group from January 2016 to August 2016).
 The MYND Sibling programme participants were selected in consultation with NZ Police, Child Youth and Family Services and the MYND staff, based on their knowledge of youth offenders and their families in South Auckland.